 Message from the Chief Financial Officer

-The Income Statement shows the Society recorded a surplus of $27.3 million, compared to a surplus of $39.4 million for 2012.
-The majority of this ($26.2m) relates to our Blood Service.
+The Society is made up of the Non Blood Humanitarian Services and the Blood Service.
+The Income Statement shows the Society recorded a surplus of $39.4 million, compared to a surplus of $116.2 million for the year ended 30 June 2011.

-Specific Purpose Funds, in the Equity Section, represents Grant Income received by Humanitarian Services but not spent, to be held for future use according to the terms of each Grant.
-These funds have increased $11.6 million (23%) in 2013.
+Specific Purpose Funds, in the Equity Section, represent Grant Income received by Non Blood Humanitarian Services but not spent, to be held for future use in accordance with the Grant terms.
+These funds have reduced by $11.5 million (19%) from last year.
+This decline is made up of decreases in International Projects of $20 million, increased Domestic Non Blood Humanitarian Services of $10.7 million and a decrease in Tsunami Appeals of $2.2 million.

 Chief Financial Officer